OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/create-validation-form.md

 ---
-summary: Create a form to validate the user's verification code and password.
+summary: This article describes how to create a form to validate a user's verification code and password.
 tags:
 locale: en-us
 guid: 64EC5395-D2E9-494A-A556-9547438D74B9